jong/ZenPacks.example.Techniques/docs/Events.rst

 also returned with events whenever ``zeneventserver`` is queried.
 By default, this data is not indexed and cannot be used to create an event filter.

+..
+TODO: Link plugins/transforms/zeneventserver to other doc parts.

-When choosing custom detail keys, the naming convention is to use lowercased zenpack dotted notation: "ZenPacks.example.Techniques" becomes "zenpacks.example.techniques" with whatever key or keys you would like:
+When choosing custom detail keys, the naming convention is to use lowercased zenpack dotted notation: ``ZenPacks.example.Techniques`` becomes ``zenpacks.example.techniques`` and the developer would append their keys like
-"zenpacks.example.techniques.my_custom_detail".
+this: ``zenpacks.example.techniques.my_custom_detail``.

 Indexed Event Details